Let's Go Karaoke!

 Let's Go Karaoke! (カラオケ行こ!, Karaoke Iko!) is a Japanese manga series written and illustrated by Yama Wayama.
-The series follows a yakuza lieutenant who seeks instruction in karaoke from the head of a high school choir.
+The series follows a yakuza lieutenant who seeks instruction in karaoke from the head of a junior high school choir.
 It was originally published as a doujinshi (self-published manga) in 2019 before being published as a book by Kadokawa Future Publishing in 2020.
-A sequel, Fami-res Iko (ファミレス行こ。) began publishing in the November 2020 issue of the manga magazine Comic Beam and is ongoing.
+A sequel, Fami-res Iko (ファミレス行こ。) began publishing in the November 2020 issue of the manga magazine Comic Beam and ended serialization on February 12th, 2026.
 A live-action film adaptation premiered in Japan in January 2024.
 An anime television series adaptation produced by Doga Kobo aired from July to September 2025.

 Synopsis

 Satomi Oka, the third-year head of a junior high school choir, is in preparations for his final performance before graduating.
 After seeing him perform, yakuza lieutenant Kyouji Narita asks Satomi to coach him in singing in advance of an annual karaoke competition held by his boss.